Disney’s “Fantasia” Was Initially a Critical and Box-Office Failure

-When Walt Disney embarked on Fantasia, released 75 years ago this month, his reputation was well established.
+When Walt Disney embarked on Fantasia, released in November 1940, his reputation was well established.
 Mickey Mouse and Snow White were cultural touchstones.
 Both Yale and Harvard had bestowed him with honorary degrees, and no less than Thornton Wilder had called him, along with Charlie Chaplin, one of motion pictures’ two great artists, though the accolade wasn’t unqualified: The implication was that he was a great folk artist, by virtue of his popularity.
 With Fantasia, Disney hoped to achieve something else.
 “We’ve got more in this medium than making people laugh,” he told his staff.
 The new film, he said, would “change the history of motion pictures.”

 And indeed it would.
 “When, in Fantasia, Mickey Mouse clambered up on the (real) podium and shook hands with the (real) conductor Leopold Stokowski,” the art critic Robert Hughes wrote in 1973, “high art and low art collapsed into one another.”

 The moment was dreamed up in 1937, when Disney, dining out in Los Angeles, spotted Stokowski, conductor of the Philadelphia Orchestra and well-known man about town, whose romances included Greta Garbo and later the heiress Gloria Vanderbilt, 42 years his junior, whom he married.
 Disney told the conductor about a musical short he was working on, which sparked Stokowski to expatiate on his own dream project: a feature animation set to classical music.